karlssonlord/rulemailer/README.md

 This module can be installed which ever way you like, either through modman or composer, or if you want to you can manually place the files into the correct places.

+## Warning

+You need to run `conposer install` before using this module due to requirements if using manual or modman install.
+Also 'vendor/autorun.php' should be included in your bootstrap file for magento.

 #### Cron setup
 This module assumes that the *Magento cron* is running on your server.
 Otherwise there will be no customer data exported to Rule, other than the subscriber email.